The first day of Lent is observed as Ash Wednesday in many churches and continues for 40 days, excluding Sundays, through Easter/Resurrection Day.

 What’s in the Bible: Jesus is the Good News is actually an hour-long video (part of a larger series) that walks kids through the Old Testament prophecies Jesus fulfilled and explains the reason for His death and resurrection, allowing our kids to understand and apply Truth to their hearts!

-You can purchase it on DVD but you can also just rent it on Amazon to watch at home.
+Currently, you can buy it or rent it on Amazon to watch at home.

 We love every single What’s in the Bible because this series does a great job of tying together historical information to Biblical truth, teaching our kids that God’s Word is real and able to change the world!